At a glance

 - effectively owns and can commercially exploit the know-how, intellectual property or other results of the R&D activities.

 Taxpayers in the trade or business of providing R&D services will generally not be able to claim the R&D tax benefits, unless the R&D is performed on its own account such that it is the beneficiary of the R&D activities.
-Please refer to Research and Development Expenditure for more information on the R&D tax benefits.
+Please refer to Research and development (R&D) tax measures for more information.

 To claim R&D deduction, you must include the amount to be claimed under " Allowable Business Expenses " in your 4-line statement in Form B (Self-Employed) or Form P (Partnership).